Blog General

 A growth strategy is your plan for the long haul, not just an idea to garner a few quick downloads.

-It factors in all facets of your business, from marketing and design to engineering and product and beyond.
+It factors in all facets of your business, from marketing and design to engineering, product, and beyond.
 It’s not just a set of guidelines for success, though: it’s the mindset of your company that will help grow your business over time.1

 There’s no magic formula to achieve overall growth, but having a strong team, product, and desire to move forward, paired with that common mindset, will define your growth strategy.